tbv001/ZB2.HeadshotFeedbacks/README.md

-# Headshot Feedbacks
+# Headshot Feedback

-**Headshot Feedbacks** is a mod for **Zumbi Blocks 2** that adds distinct audio and visual indicators when you land a headshot.
+**Headshot Feedback** is a mod for **Zumbi Blocks 2** that adds distinct audio and visual indicators when you land a headshot.

 ## Features

-- Plays a custom sound (`Headshot.mp3`) when you successfully land a headshot, replacing the default game hitmarker sound.
+- Plays a random `.mp3` sound file in the `Sounds/` folder of the mod when you successfully land a headshot, replacing the default game hitmarker sound
-- Changes the color of your hitmarker to solid red upon landing a headshot.
+- Changes the color of your hitmarker to solid red upon landing a headshot

 ## Installation

-1. Make sure you have the latest version of **BepInEx 5** installed.
+1. Make sure you have the latest version of **BepInEx 5** installed
-2. Download the latest version of the mod from the [releases](https://github.com/tbv001/ZB2.HeadshotFeedback/releases) page.
+2. Download the latest version of the mod from the [releases](https://github.com/tbv001/ZB2.HeadshotFeedback/releases) page
 3. Copy the contents of the zip file into the `plugins` folder of your BepInEx installation:

 ```